For Your Business

 Commercial Property Solicitors - Kent, Sussex & Surrey

-Planning law touches on almost every aspect of property work – whether commercial or residential and CooperBurnett is well placed to support its clients with their planning law needs whether big or small.
+Planning law touches on almost every aspect of property work – whether commercial, industrial, agricultural - or residential; and CooperBurnett supports its clients with their planning law needs whether big or small.

-Obtaining planning permission for development is principally the job of planners looking at the local plan as well as national guidance (the ‘national planning policy framework’).
-But legal input can be vital to help our clients either to obtain – or sometimes even prevent – the grant of planning permission.
+Obtaining planning permission for development is principally the job of planners looking at the local plan as well as the National Planning Policy Framework’.
+But legal input is vital to help our clients obtain planning permission or to establish the immunity of a use or development from enforcement.

 Get In Touch